DannyDanh/sportify/README.md

 Submitted by: **Danh Nguyen**

 About this web app: **Sportify is a lightweight web app for discovering upcoming sports events at a glance.
-Browse a clean grid of equal-height cards with images, matchup, date/time, venue, and price tier,
+Browse a clean grid of flex cards with images, matchup, date/time, venue, and price tier,
-then tap **“Read More”** for a simple detail view.
+then tap “Read More” for a simple detail view.

-Built with **Vite + vanilla JS** on the frontend and an **Express API + PostgreSQL** backend,
+Built with Vite + vanilla JS on the frontend and an Express API + PostgreSQL backend,
 it’s fast, responsive, and easy to extend.**

 Time spent: **6** hours